-Now that you have created and published such a YODA-compliant dataset, you are understandably excited how this dataset must look and feel for others.
+standably excited how this dataset must look and feel for others.
 Therefore, you decide to install this dataset into a new location on your computer, just to get a feel for it.

-Replace the url in the clone command below with the path to your own midtermproject GitHub repository, or clone the "public" midterm project reposimidtermproject GitHub repository, or clone the "public" midterm_project repository that is available via the Handbook's GitHub organization at github.com/datalad-handbook/midterm_project145:
+Replace the url in the clone command below with the path to your own midtermproject GitHub repository, or clone the "public" midterm\project repository that is available via the Handbook's GitHub organization at github.com/dataladhandbook/midterm project: